LibertyDSNP/spec/STYLEGUIDE.md

 ## verifier
 Lowercase v

-## Verifiable Credential Document
+## Verifiable Credential
-Uppercase V, C and D
+Uppercase V and C. Singular for one document/credential; plural when referring to the specification.
+If followed by "document", that should be lowercase.

-## Verifier Credential Schema Document
+## Verifiable Credential Schema
-Uppercase V, C, S and D
+Uppercase V, C, S.
+If followed by "document", that should be lowercase.

 ## Update Announcement
 Uppercase U and A